Dr Laura Kirkley

 - Kirkley L. Rescuing the Rights of Woman: Mary Wollstonecraft in translation.
 In: Van Dijk, S; Fidecaro, A; Partzsch, H; Cossy, V, ed.
 Femmes écrivains à la croisée des langues / Women Writers at the Crossroads of Languages, 1700-2000.
 Geneva: Métispresses, 2008.

 - Kirkley L. 'Jean-Jacques Rousseau'.
 In: Nancy E. Johnson and Paul Keen, ed.
 Mary Wollstonecraft in Context.
 Cambridge: Cambridge University Press, 2017.
-In Preparation.
+Submitted.

 - Kirkley L. Caroline of Lichtfield.
 In: Bending, S and Bygrave, S ed.
 Chawton House Library Series 2014.
 London: Pickering & Chatto, 19, 270.